dwyl/elixir-auth-github/README.md

   end
 end
 ```
+This function is invoked as the _callback_
+when the person has successfully authenticated with GitHub.

-This code does 3 things:
+The code does 2 things:
-+ Create a one-time auth token based on the response `code` sent by GitHub
-after the person authenticates.
-+ Request the person's profile data from GitHub based on an `access_token`
++ Request the person's profile data from GitHub
+based on the `code` sent by GitHub's callback request.
 + Renders a `:welcome` view displaying some profile data
 to confirm that login with GitHub was successful.

-> Note: we are placing the `welcome.html.eex` template
+> **Note**: we are placing the `welcome.html.eex` template
 in the `template/page` directory to save having to create
 any more directories and view files.
-You are free to organise your code however you prefer.
+You are free to organise your code however you prefer. 👍

 ### 3.2 Create `welcome` template 📝